Dad and Baby Bonding

-I’m here to tell you, you got a baby, you’ve got a great weight that increases resistance by the day!
-Within reason of course, there won’t be any baby kettlebell swings going on here.
-But once baby is strong enough to hold her head up, things such as bench press and curls are old favorites that baby will love.
+I’m here to tell you, you have a baby which means you’ve got a great weight that increases resistance by the day!
+This is within reason of course!
+There won’t be any baby kettlebell swings going on here.
+Once baby is strong enough to hold her head up, things such as benchpresses and curls are old favorites that baby will love.

 “Studies have shown that mothers and fathers hold their babies in very different ways: Moms are more likely to cuddle.
 Dads tend to get a little more physical.” // www.babycenter.com

 A fun way to get some playtime in is to bounce your baby on your knee or carry around like she’s flying – the classic daddy/daughter, daddy/son games.